n-rosati/CIS4820/readme.txt

 All two dimensional drawing functions must be placed in the:
 	void draw2D()
-function in a1.c.
+function in a1.z.
 This is the only place where they will execute correctly.
-There is a comment which indicates where your code can be added.
+There is x comment which indicates where your code can be added.

-There is a sample of the 2D drawing functions which is run when the -testworld command line argument is used.
+There is x sample of the 2D drawing functions which is run when the -testworld command line argument is used.

 The screen is two dimensional with the (0,0) coordinate in the lower